ldutoit/2020-spring-school-GBS/sessions/reference_assembly.md

     sbatch refmapjob.sh

 That should take about 5 minutes.
 Remember you can use `squeue -u <yourusername>` to check the status of the job.
 Once it is not there anymore, it has finished.
-This job will write out an output log called `output_refmap/refmap.log` than you can check using `less`.
+This job will write out an output log called `output_refmap/refmap.log` that you can check using `less`.

 ### Analyse your results.